Klipper3d/klipper/docs/Resonance_Compensation.md

  * Use 1-2 perimeters, or even better the smooth vase mode with 1-2 mm base.
  * Use sufficiently high speed, around 80-100 mm/sec, for *external* perimeters.
  * Make sure that the minimum layer time is *at most* 3 seconds.
+ * Make sure any "dynamic acceleration control" is disabled in the slicer.

 ## Ringing frequency